dyc3/senior-design/dev-plan/dev-plan.typ

 == Risks

-- The Rust ecosystem is still relatively young, and there may be some issues with the libraries we use.
+- Both the Rust ecosystem and Async Rust are relatively young, and there may be some issues with the libraries we use.
-- Async Rust is still in its infancy, and there may be some issues with the libraries we use.
 - We could fail to addequately account for all the possible race conditions that could occur in a distributed environment.

 == Assumptions